aishikmaitra-2003/cytotoxicity_project_report/README.md

 # cytotoxicity_project_report

-This report is based on a 10,000 records based cytotoxic dataset where I had to perform various operations to find meaningful insights from the data.
+This report is based on a 10,000 records based cytotoxic dataset provided by Axleres Biosciences Pvt Ltd where I had to perform various operations to find meaningful insights from the data.

 # 1. Data preprocessing